skynav/ttt/README.md

  * Error if ttp:clockMode is smpte, ttp:markerMode is discontinuous, and dur attribute is specified on any element.
 (6.2.6 P12, 10.2.3 P3)
  * Error if tts:extent on tt element does not specify two pixel unit length values.
 (8.2.7 P7)
  * Error if time expression uses `f` metric or frame component when tts:timeBase is clock.
 (10.3.1 P5)
+ * Error if time expression uses `f` metric or frame component and frame is greater than frame rate minus one.
+(10.3.1 P5)
  * Error if time expression uses sub-frame component when tts:timeBase is clock.
 (10.3.1 P6)
+ * Error if time expression uses sub-frame component and sub-frame is greater than sub-frame rate minus one.
+(10.3.1 P6)
  * Error if metadata element expresses metadata information both with attributes and child elements.
 (12.1.1 P2).
  * Error if actor element's agent attribute does not reference an agent element.
 (12.1.7 P3)
- * Error if ttm:agent attribute does not reference an agent element.
+ * Error if ttm:agent attribute IDREF does not reference an agent element.
 (12.2.1 P2)
+ * Warn if same IDREF appears more than once in specified ttm:agent attribute.
+(12.2.1)
+ * Update schema to use constrained definition of role token syntax, and not just NMTOKENS.
+See ttd:role data type.
+ * Warn if same token appears more than once in specified ttm:role attribute.
+(12.2.2)
  * Error if other extension namespace takes for that doesn't take a fragment identifier.
 (E.1 P4)

 ## To Do (Optional)